6529-Collections/nextgen/docs/getter-functions.md

 <div id='getPrice'/>

-### How to get the current price of a live collection sale?
+### How to get the current minting cost of a live collection sale?

 <b>Purpose:</b> The <i>getPrice(..)</i> function retrieves current minting price of a live collection.